simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 ## 1. How aftersim works

 aftersim is essentially a very fancy file browser that works on the web.
-It reveals the file storage area that is the "root" of your files subfolders.
+It reveals the file storage area that is the "root" of your file storage.
 For VSP, our public subversion server is that file storage.
 You can also view files on your local computer by running a tiny file server locally.

-For each folder, aftersim shows zoomable thumbnails of the any image files in that folder, including all of the standard MATSim summary charts with iteration statistics, mode shares, etc. It will also show thumbnails for any visualizations that you have set up for that folder (See #2 below).
+For each folder, aftersim depicts zoomable thumbnails of any image files in that folder, including all of the standard MATSim summary charts (iteration statistics, mode shares, etc).
+It will also show thumbnails for any visualizations that you have set up for that folder (See #2 below).
+Clicking on any thumbnail will bring up a full screen visualization.

 ### Viewing files stored on public-svn and other internet locations